laminlabs/lamindb/docs/architecture.md

 ## Lakehouse architecture

 Working with a high number of raw files across different sources almost inevitably leads to fragile data organization.
 This brittleness is amplified when working with agents: they prioritize solving the immediate task over long-term maintainability, they make frequent mistakes, and their concurrent read/write patterns can quickly corrupt a purely file-based architecture.
 Lakehouse frameworks solve these problems with [ACID transactions](https://en.wikipedia.org/wiki/ACID) to prevent partial writes, with schema enforcement to prevent inconsistent datasets, and with time travel to easily restore erroneous written datasets.
-And, as discussed earlier, they also make agents more efficient.
-So, let's briefly review available options.
+They also make agents more efficient.[^1000genomes-blog] Let's briefly review available options.

 <figure style="float: right; width: 400px; margin-left: 0.5rem">
   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/OgVhDACCMhzGKC4t0001.svg" />